 Proust has been considered agnostic, because he does not declares directly to have faith in God.
 Taking agnostic to be the same as unbeliever, or even doubter, I wonder how people can hold this view before considering this great writer's objection to indoctrination, and still expect him to objectively assert faith, instead of transmitting it; instead of enabling the reader to directly experience it within himself.
-Proust does not have faith, he is faith
+Proust does not have faith, he is faith.

-As he reports his own humbly personal experience of timelessness, in Le Temps Retrouvé, for instance, he transmit the reality of spirit.
 When he talks of his narrator, the man wrenched off the chronology of time, he says that such man can only find his pleasure and nourishment in the essence of things, "... un être qui n'aparaissait que quand, par une de ces identités entre le present et le passé, il pouvait se trouver dans le seul milieu ou il pût vivre, jouir de l'essence des choses, chest-`a-dire en dehors du temps". (a being who only appeared when, by one of these identities between present and past, he could find himself in the only environment where he could live, enjoy the essence of things, that is, outside time.)"

 Always recognizant of the physical dimension through which he reaches the bliss of atemporal reality, Proust is careful to maintain the concreteness of it in the picture, reporting, as the source of his experience's bliss, the irruption, in the present, of a particular sensation that was first felt in the past, and identifying past and present in timelessness.